sahurtado88/learn/interview qs/Interview.md

 ________
 AMWELL

 I feel I have the skills and attitude to carry out the job.
 Additionally, I have studied your company and noticed your passion for technology.
-You are dedicated to transforming care delivery by utilizing technology to make it more equitable, accessible and cost-effective
+You are dedicated to transforming care delivery by utilizing technology to make it more accessible and cost-effective

 ____________
-yes I have worked with gitlab CI /Cd but about a year ago because the project I am working on is working with githubaction.
+yes I have worked with gitlab CI /Cd but about a year ago because the project I am working on is using githubaction.

 yes i know elasticsearch but i have not worked with it in productive environments